Going for the cure

 The importance of seeking care

-Stigma surrounding seeking help for mental health is a major barrier for many men, but Dr. Reyes says it is important to challenge these beliefs by promoting the idea that seeking help is a sign of strength.
+Stigma surrounding seeking help for mental health is a major barrier for many men, but Dr. Reyes says it's important to challenge these beliefs by promoting the idea that seeking help is a sign of strength.
 “Mental health conditions are legitimate medical conditions that require treatment, and seeking help is an important step towards recovery,” he says.

+Treatment options for depression can include therapy, medication, lifestyle changes or a combination of these approaches.
+One form of therapy is cognitive behavioral therapy.
 “This therapy helps identify distorted thoughts and maladaptive behavior patterns that worsen depression,” Dr. Reyes says.
 "It also helps a person practice more balanced thinking."

 Lifestyle changes to reduce symptoms of depression include setting goals to increase social connections and physical activity.
 “A healthy body can lead to a healthy mind and vice versa,” Dr. Reyes says.
 "Set daily goals for accomplishing achievable tasks and give yourself credit for any steps you take, even if it’s not perfect or complete yet.”